 To achieve Carbon Neutrality for our products, our business has built upon our energy efficiency work undertaken for the last 9 years.
 In this time we have introduced and invested in a wide range of measures aimed at reducing our overall carbon emissions.

 One such example being the employment of heat exchangers in the drying and waste heat recycling in our plastermill.
 Further examples can be found in the public disclosure documents.
+The current year retrospective Carbon Neutral Certificates can be downloaded here.

 Smart construction solutions